andyburdick72/instabrick/src/lego-pick-list/README.md

 These instructions assume that you have already downloaded your `inventory.xml` file from the Instabrick website; if you have not already done so, see the project's main README.md file for instructions.

+## Configuration (optional)

+If there are any locations in your Instabrick inventory that you do not want considered for the pick list generator, create a config.json file in the main `/instabrick` directory and populate the variable `ignore_strings` with the list of inventory locations to ignore, e.g.:

+{
+    "ignore_strings": ["(Built)", "(In Box)", "(Teardown)"] }

 ## Usage

 For each set that you want a pick list generated for: